SurniaUlula/wpsso-um/readme.txt

 == Upgrade Notice ==

+= 2.17.0-dev.1 =

+(2020/07/30) Added the ability to translate labels in the "Standard Features Status" metabox.

 = 2.16.1 =

 (2020/07/29) Fixed a "Undefined variable: wpssoum" error when reading default option values for a multisite.